Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 ######  <span style="color:white">21:30 UTC 23.01.2022</color>
 (Compatible with older versions)
-- maintenance train schedules updated to latest station naming scheme
+- maintenance train schedules updated to the latest station naming scheme
-- maintenance requesters will now request a new delivery when any item goes below 20-25% (dependent on the item) of requested amount (was 50 items below request); you can safely paste over the new blueprints over the old ones
+- maintenance requesters will now request a new delivery when any item goes below 20-25% (dependent on the item) of the requested amount (was 50 items below request); you can safely paste over the new blueprints over the old ones
 - maintenance requester stations had their request numbers modified to require exactly 20 stacks for full delivery so that a maintenance train can carry 2 whole requesters' worth of supply
 - filters in maintenance trains' wagons modified accordingly
 - replaced storage chests with passive provider chests in maintenance requesters, don't even ask me it wasn't that way from the outset